uniquehash/jgravity_docs/README.md

 # jgravity_docs

-documentation and planning for the jgravity project
+This repo is contains all documentation for working on the jgravity project.